 - To provide easier movement capability or reduce pain

 We focus on the most proven designs in bracing.
 Skilled Practitioners are available for evaluation to provide you with the correct brace for your condition.
 The Foot Performance Center has in-stock, many knee and ankle braces.
 When a custom brace is required, we’ll schedule an appointment with one of our Certified Orthotists, (a health professional trained and nationally certified in the process of providing braces).
 A prescription from your doctor is required for a custom brace.
-Braces are proven in studies, to be effective and comfortable, if fit properly.
+When fit properly, braces are proven in studies to be effective and comfortable.

 The ankle is a key joint in human movement.
 If it is injured, or not working properly, many other things can go wrong with the foot, knee and hip.
 The ankle is a tri-planar joint, and for optimal function improvement or pain relief, all three planes of motion need to be helped.
 Ankle braces are categorized as “acute/new injury” or “functional”.
 An Aircast stirrup brace works well for a newly sprained ankle when maximum support and motion limitation is required.
 This type of brace is discontinued after normal gait and motion is restored, (usually through the help of physical therapy).
 To return to your activities/sport, while still healing (ligaments can take up to 8 weeks), a different kind of ankle brace works well.